Workwell has undergone some changes:

 You can find out more about the evaluation process by downloading the Workwell Core Health and Safety Audit (2.4mb, PDF).

-To help you with your firm’s risk assessment, you can use the Hazard Management Tool.
+To help you with your firm’s risk assessment, you can use the Hazard Management Tool below.

 Hazard Management Tool

-This tool gives workplaces a step-by-step approach to recognizing, assessing and controlling hazards, and monitoring the ongoing effectiveness of those controls.
+This Hazard Management Tool gives workplaces a step-by-step approach to recognizing, assessing and controlling hazards, and monitoring the ongoing effectiveness of those controls.

 For more information, contact Sandra Beniuk, Manager, Workwell at 416-344-4046 or Norma Akinbiyi, Manager, Workwell at 416-344-3506.